friendly-project/doclint/Standards.md

 - Use "you" instead of "the user."
 - Use "your" instead of "the user's."
 - Don't use "you can" when talking about a system's capabilities.

+## Recommendations

+While these recommendations are not strict rules, following them can help improve the quality and consistency of documentation:

+### Use Markdown

+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language that makes it easy to create formatted text using a simple text editor.

+We recommend using [markdownlint](https://github.com/DavidAnson/markdownlint), a tool created by David Anson to make your Markdown documentation consistent and easy to read.

+When referring to markdownlint rules, use the format "MD<rule_number>".
+A full list of rules can be found in the [markdownlint documentation](https://github.com/DavidAnson/markdownlint/tree/main/doc).